Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Important Timeline Note

 Even if a DUI falls off your driving record, it may remain on your criminal record indefinitely.
-However, insurance companies typically only access your MVR, not criminal records, when determining rates.
+However, insurance companies typically only access your Motor Vehicle Record (MVR), not criminal records, when determining your rates.

 Average Rate: